-In connection with the Quarterly Report on Form 10-Q of Catabasis Pharmaceuticals, Inc. (the "Company") for the period ended June 30, 2019 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned officers of the Company hereby certify, pursuant to 18 U.S.C.
-Section 1350, that:
+In connection with this Annual Report on Form 10-K of Catabasis Pharmaceuticals, Inc. (the "Company") for the year ended December 31, 2019, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Noah C. Clauser Vice President of Finance and Treasurer of the Company, hereby certifies, pursuant to 18 U.S.C.
+Section 1350, that, to his knowledge on the date hereof:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.